4neesh/DevBlog/src/blogInProgress/035_GoLangIntro.md

 <br>
 <strong>Key Takeaways</strong><br>
 &#8226; Understand the drivers for the invention of Go programming language.<br>
+&#8226; Review the popular use-cases for choosing Go in a project.<br>
-&#8226; Review the syntax and configuration of Go to begin writing Go applications.<br>
+&#8226; Review the syntax and configuration for Go to begin building applications.<br>
-&#8226; Understand the use-cases when choosing Go as the language of choice is most valuable.<br>

 <br>
 <h4>Introduction</h4>
 <p>
-Go (often referred to as 'Golang') was created by 3 engineers, Ken Thompson, Rob Pike and Robert Griesemer who worked together at Google during 2009.
+Go (often referred to as 'Golang') was created by 3 engineers who worked together at Google during 2009: Ken Thompson, Rob Pike and Robert Griesemer.
-Go has since been developed from its inception into an open source language and is used upon many major platforms including Docker, Kubernetes and Terraform.
-But why is Go chosen in these cases?
+Go has since been developed into an open source programming language that is used upon many major platforms including Docker, Kubernetes and Terraform.
+But why is Go used in these cases?
 </p>
 <p>
-Go came about as a programming language used to tackle some of the persistent issues of slow compilation and application builds faced by the developers of large servers and distributed applications at Google.
+Go came about as a programming language to tackle some of the persistent issues of slow compilation and slow application builds faced by the developers of large, distributed servers at Google.
-As a result, Go is the only programming language to serve all 3 sought-after capabilities:<br>
+As a result, Go was designed to be the only programming language to serve all 3 sought-after capabilities:<br>
 &#8226; Efficient compilation.<br>
 &#8226; Efficient execution.<br>
 &#8226; Ease of programming.<br>
 </p>
 <p>
-Languages such as Java and C++ provide efficient compilation and execution, languages such as JavaScript and Python are able to provide ease of programming with efficient compilation, however before Go, there had not been a language to offer all three capabilities.<br>
+Languages such as Java and C++ provide efficient compilation and execution, languages such as JavaScript and Python are able to provide ease of programming with efficient compilation, however before Go, there had not been a language to offer the tri-standard.<br>
-Go aims to achieve this tri-standard.

 ![Golang motivation](../images/033_golangVenn.png)

 </p>
 <p>
-Go is a statically typed, compiled and highly optimised programming language.
-Statically typed means the type for each variable is known at compile time and not defined at runtime.
-Despite the added work to be statically typed, Go enables rapid compilation as well as other extensive behaviours to provide developer support with a shallow learning curve, backward compatibility and built-in support for features such as web services and testing.<br>
+Go is a statically typed, compiled and lightweight programming language.
+Go achieves rapid compilation as well as other extensive behaviours to provide developer support with a shallow learning curve, backward compatibility and built-in support for features such as web services and testing.<br>
 The extended features of Go can be categorised into 4 key areas:<br>
 &#8226; Simplicity of implementation.<br>
 &#8226; Concurrency support.<br>